codewithheeren/Java/1.OOPS/Assignements.md

 Task 3: Implement both types of association , one real time example of aggregation and one example of composition.Also make understanding with their diffeerences ?

 Task 4: Access one class static property and functionality into another class using static import.

+Task 5: Create a class Employee with attributes employeeId and salary.
+Implement a constructor that validates input parameters (e.g., positive salary) and throws an exception for invalid values.

 ```
 ---